Asadollah Asadi: Arrest and trial

 Belgian judicial authorities said that Asadi, along with two others, Nasim Naami (33 نسیم نعامی) and Amir Saadoni (امیر سعدونی 38), were suspects.

 Iranian Minister of Foreign Affairs Javad Zarif tweeted:

 How surprising it is that at the same time as our (Iranian delegation) traveled to Europe with the President of Iran, Iran's alleged operation was launched and one person was arrested.
 Iran explicitly condemns violence and terrorism everywhere and is ready to address any concerns in this regard.

+Detention in Belgium

 Asadi, Naami, Saadoni, and Mehrdad Arefani were put on trial by a Belgian court.
-On 4 February 2021, Asadi was sentenced to 20 years in prison for “attempted murder and involvement in terrorism.”
-During the trial it emerged that the high-potential bomb used for the attack was transported inside a diplomatic suitcase, and that the official, based in Vienna, left the diplomatic headquarters 289 times in order to travel around Europe.
+On 4 February 2021, Asadi was sentenced to 20 years for “attempted murder and involvement in terrorism.”
+During the trial, it emerged that the high-potential bomb used for the attack was transported inside a diplomatic suitcase and that the official, based in Vienna, left the diplomatic headquarters 289 times to travel around Europe.

-A lawyer for the prosecution commented after the trial "The ruling shows two things: a diplomat doesn't have immunity for criminal acts ... and the responsibility of the Iranian state in what could have been carnage."
+A lawyer for the prosecution commented after the trial, "The ruling shows two things: a diplomat doesn't have immunity for criminal acts ... and the responsibility of the Iranian state in what could have been carnage."

+Release

+On May 26, 2023 it was announced that Asadollah Asadi had been freed following a prisoner swap for Olivier Vandecasteele, a Belgian humanitarian worker who was arrested in Iran in 2022, charged with spying, money laundering and currency smuggling and sentenced to 40 years of prison in 2023 following a sham trial.